easybuilders/easybuild-tutorial/docs/basic_usage/README.md

 * the *(absolute or relative) path* to an easyconfig file;
 * the *name* of an easyconfig file;
-* the path to a *directory*;
+* the path to a *directory* containing easyconfig files;

-Specified paths must of course point to an existing file; if not, EasyBuild will print an appropriate error message:
+Specified paths to files must of course point to existing files; if not, EasyBuild will print an appropriate error message:

 ```shell
 $ eb /tmp/does_not_exist.eb